Wireless: Data communications

 Wireless data communications allow wireless networking between desktop computers, laptops, tablet computers, cell phones, and other related devices.
 The various available technologies differ in local availability, coverage range, and performance, and in some circumstances, users employ multiple connection types and switch between them using connection manager software or a mobile VPN to handle the multiple connections as a secure, single virtual network.
 Supporting technologies include:

 Wi-Fi is a wireless local area network that enables portable computing devices to connect easily with other devices, peripherals, and the Internet.
 Standardized as IEEE 802.11 a, b, g, n, ac, ax, Wi-Fi has link speeds similar to older standards of wired Ethernet.
 Wi-Fi has become the de facto standard for access in private homes, within offices, and at public hotspots.
 Some businesses charge customers a monthly fee for service, while others have begun offering it free in an effort to increase the sales of their goods.

 Cellular data service offers coverage within a range of 10–15 miles from the nearest cell site.
 Speeds have increased as technologies have evolved, from earlier technologies such as GSM, CDMA and GPRS, through 3G, to 4G networks such as W-CDMA, EDGE or CDMA2000.
-As of 2018, the proposed next generation is 5G.
+As of 2026, 5G is now used.

 Low-power wide-area networks (LPWAN) bridge the gap between Wi-Fi and Cellular for low-bitrate Internet of things (IoT) applications.

 Mobile-satellite communications may be used where other wireless connections are unavailable, such as in largely rural areas or remote locations.
 Satellite communications are especially important for transportation, aviation, maritime and military use.